menacit/virt_base_course/00-course_intro.md

 -->

 ---
-For notes, slides and similar, see:
+For slides and similar, see:
 **[%RESOURCES_DOMAIN%/virt.zip](%RESOURCES_ARCHIVE%)**.

 These resources should be seen as a complement to an instructor lead course, not a replacement.